Azure-Samples/learnAnalytics-DeepLearning-Azure/Students/dsvm/lab/0-dsvm-deploy-script/0-provision-dsvm.md

 alizaidi:$ ./deploydsvm.sh
 ```

 The default parameters will use your bash username as your username for the VM, and a simple password.
-Feel free to change these by specThis will create your virtual machine, open up all the necessary ports on your VM's network security group, and save the credentials in a text file `creds.txt`.f
+Feel free to change these by specThis will create your virtual machine, open up all the necessary ports on your VM's network security group, and save the credentials in a text file `creds.txt`.

-## Deploying Manuallyowin#g:
+## Deploying Manually

 ```bash
 sudo passwd $USERNAME